Eben Alexander (educator): Life and career

 Alexander was born in Knoxville, Tennessee, on March 9, 1851, to Judge Ebenezer Alexander and Margaret White McClung.
 Alexander attended the University of Tennessee (then known as East Tennessee University) for two years, then matriculated to Yale in 1869 where he graduated in 1873 with an A.B.
 He was initiated into Yale's Skull and Bones in 1873.
 After graduation, Alexander returned to Knoxville and taught Greek at the University of Tennessee, from 1873 to 1886, first as an instructor and then as Professor.
 In 1886, he moved to the University of North Carolina, in Chapel Hill, where from 1886 to 1893 he was Professor of Greek language and literature.

-In 1893 President Grover Cleveland appointed him "Envoy Extraordinary, Minister Plenipotentiary, and Consul General to Greece, Roumania, and Servia" [sic].
+In 1893, President Grover Cleveland appointed him "Envoy Extraordinary, Minister Plenipotentiary, and Consul General to Greece, Roumania, and Servia" [sic].
 As ambassador to Greece, he helped in the revival of the Olympic Games, making the first cash contribution to the organizing committee, encouraging the participation of American athletes, and with his wife hosting numerous social events during the period of the games, which ran from April 6 to April 15, 1896.

 On his return from Greece, Alexander resumed teaching Greek at the University of North Carolina.
-He introduced modern Greek into the curriculum and served as academic dean from 1900 or 1901 until the time of his death.
+He introduced modern Greek into the curriculum and served as academic dean from 1900 or 1901 until his death.
 Perhaps more importantly, he worked, both before and after his time in Greece, to improve the University's library, serving as supervisor of the University library in 1891–1893 and again from 1901 onwards.
 During his tenure as supervisor, a new Carnegie library was built, and the University hired its first real librarian, Louis Round Wilson.
-That Carnegie library built under Alexander's tenure is now Hill Hall on the campus of the University of North Carolina.
+That Carnegie library built under Alexander's tenure, is now Hill Hall on the campus of the University of North Carolina.

 He received the degree of Ph.D. from Maryville College in 1886, and that of LL.D. from the University of North Carolina in 1893, and was an instructor in the Summer school of the South in June and July, 1902.

 In 1905 Alexander was inducted into the Order of the Golden Fleece, an honor society at the University of North Carolina that was modeled on Yale's Skull and Bones.
-During the academic year 1909–1910 Alexander's health began to fail.
+During the academic year 1909–1910, Alexander's health began to fail.
 He took a leave of absence in the spring of 1910, returned to Knoxville, and there died on March 11, 1910.
-The University of North Carolina 1911 annual yearbook, Yackety Yack, was dedicated in his memory.
+The University of North Carolina's 1911 annual yearbook, Yackety Yack, was dedicated in his memory.